Euchie23/GeoTentacles/hotspot_predictions/README.md

 > From a decision-support perspective, the following limitations define **how these predictions should be interpreted and operationalized**, rather than indicating shortcomings in the modeling approach.
 They clarify where hotspot probability outputs are most informative, where uncertainty is highest, and how results should be combined with regulatory, ecological, and operational knowledge in real-world planning.

 - Hotspots are rare events, leading to limited high-probability observations
-- Temporal coverage and sampling intensity vary across years
+- Environmental drivers explain suitability, not fishing access or effort
-- Model discrimination declines during periods of weak aggregation
+- Predictability declines during years of weak aggregation
-- Predictions reflect environmental suitability, not fishing accessibility or effort
+- Outputs are probabilistic and should inform, not replace, expert judgment

 These limitations reflect ecological variability and data constraints rather than model instability.